playfulprogramming/playfulprogramming/content/crutchcorn/collections/journey-into-leadership/posts/navigating-leadership-risks/index.md

 "I believe in taking care of the people behind the screens"

-I'd taken on this mantra early on in my career; a differentiator that set my aside from other engineers looking to make the cut.
+I'd taken on this mantra early on in my career; a differentiator that set me aside from other engineers looking to make the cut.

 Back then, it meant more about my processes as an engineer: Documenting my code, leaving in-depth code reviews, making developer tools for our internal pipelines.
 The "people behind the screens" were my coworkers.
 My peers in the engineering workforce.